caleb-allen/VimBindings.jl/README.md

 # Usage

-The VimBindings package must be loaded before the REPL so that it can override some key-mapping functionality to correctly bind the 'escape' key.
+The VimBindings package must be loaded before the REPL to correctly bind the `Esc` key.
 You can do this in your startup config:
 ```julia
 # .julia/config/startup.jl
 atreplinit() do repl